withertech/SteamScraper/docs/CLIHELP.md

 When generating gamelists, skip processing covers that already exist in the media output folder.
 #### skipexistingmarquees
 When generating gamelists, skip processing marquees that already exist in the media output folder.
+#### skipexistingsteamgrids
+When generating gamelists, skip processing steamgrids that already exist in the media output folder.
+#### skipexistingheroes
+When generating gamelists, skip processing heroes that already exist in the media output folder.
 #### skipexistingscreenshots
 When generating gamelists, skip processing screenshots that already exist in the media output folder.
 #### skipexistingvideos
 When generating gamelists, skip copying videos that already exist in the media output folder.
-#### skipexistingwheels
+#### skipexistinglogos
-When generating gamelists, skip processing wheels that already exist in the media output folder.
+When generating gamelists, skip processing logos that already exist in the media output folder.
 #### skipped
 If a rom has no resources attached to it in the cache, it will be left out when generating a game list file.
 It will still show up in the frontend (at least it does for EmulationStation) but it won't exist in the game list file.
 You can safely leave out this flag unless you need the empty entries for some reason.
 Consider setting this in [`config.ini`](CONFIGINI.md#skippedfalse) instead.
 #### symlink